Alliance Alive HD Remastered

 The opening already set the precedent that the world is separated.
-I imagine nine characters from each of the four corners finding their way together, joining forces and setting things right.
+Upon starting, I imagined nine characters from each of the four corners finding their way together, joining forces and setting things right.
 My estimate turned out… half right.

-Here are some of my negatives.
-The nine characters come from a couple corners of the world.
+Here are some peronal negative opinions.
+It doesn’t feel like a total world alliance.
+All nine characters come from only a couple corners of the world.
 Most of them know each other, but the other locations are left for the second half of the tale.
 So instead of nine world representatives banding together, it’s a small group of misfits.

 That’s a personal issue to me, so I don’t hold it against Alliance Alive HD Remastered.
 Another problem concerns a couple of odd things about characters.
-Honestly, I wrestled with why they aremain characters.
+Honestly, I wrestled with some of the main characters.
 The humans’ and the one Beastperson’s reason for beefing stems from a dying man’s wishes, which I suppose isn’t bad, but there’s no time to feel their struggles or pain.
-The goal of being free from the Daemons is already established before the game begins, so I feel thrust into saving the world when I don’t know why.
-And what really confuses me are the eventual Daemons joining the party.
-Why are the bad guys here?
-And why are they blindly accepted?
+Goals feel established before the game begins, and I don’t know why I’m doing anything.
+What really confuses me are the eventual Daemons joining the party, being so blindly accepted.

-The two Daemons’ important agenda is simply “to know humans better.”
+Two Daemons’ important agenda is simply “to know humans better.”
 All of these issues themselves aren’t deal-breaking, especially since closure is provided, and backstory, after the fact.
 That’s the pain of it all.
-The story-telling direction of the game is a consistent spill of motivations and development after I wished to learn them.
+Story-telling in this game, is a consistent spill of motivations and development after I wished to learn them.

 That’s all I have to say about that.
-So now let me regale you more about this awesome game.
+Now let me regale you more about this awesome game.

-Holy cow, for a 3DS game, it is given a lot of love.
+Holy cow, for a 3DS game, Alliance Alive is given a lot of love.
 From the orchestrated soundtrack, right down to the various terrain sounds underfoot, the polish, gameplay, and charm helped me ignore my complaints.
-Though each main character fell into a stereotype, they wore it well.
-Character types clashed, or resonated, which made spending time with the characters enjoyable.
+Though each main character falls into a stereotype, they wear it well.
+Character types clash, and resonate, which make spending time with the characters enjoyable.

-The story is delightful.
-The pacing remains consistent throughout.
+Fighting to obtain freedom and unity in Alliance Alive is a delightful undertaking.
+Pacing remains consistent throughout the game.
 No location or mission felt out of place or unnecessary.
-I will say, however, that a mechanical duck-shaped battle suit is an eccentric choice for a twelve year old genius to have for crossing over lava.
-The satisfaction of finally seeing an entire world eventually unifying, both across the dark barrier and every race, felt surreal as the final challenge commenced.
-The heroes did just as much a task of saving the world from hatred and bigotry as they did a figure with a god complex.
+I will say, however, that a mechanical duck-shaped battle suit is an eccentric choice for a twelve year old genius to use crossing over lava.
+It’s a great satisfaction to eventually see an entire world unifying, both across the dark barrier and every race.
+A surreal feeling indeed, as the final challenge commenced.
+Our heroes did just as much a task of saving the world from hatred and bigotry as they did a figure with a god complex.

 Race is the biggest theme in the story, but it isn’t overbearing, and the topic is shown instead of told.
-Humans constantly belittled the oppressive Daemons, as much as the Beastfolks and Daemons considered the humans lowly.
-But through the unlikely alliance and circumstances of the heroes, each of the nine began to change from within, which spread to everyone they encountered.
-And so the message Alliance Alive taught is overcoming differences, and setting prejudice aside for the greater good, outshines following laws established hundreds of years ago.
+Humans constantly belittled the oppressive Daemons, as much as the Beastfolks and Daemons consider the humans lowly.
+Through the unlikely alliance and circumstances of the heroes, each of the nine began to change from within, which spread to everyone they encountered.
+The message Alliance Alive taught is overcoming differences, and casting prejudice aside for the greater good, outshines following laws established hundreds of years ago.

-The game play is what separates Alliance Alive from being just another RPG.
+Alliance Alive’s gameplay is what separates itself from being just another RPG.
 In terms of skills, magic, weapons, using items, and fantasy plot devices, nothing is new.
-In fact, what I’m about to say is also not new, but it is something old given a new twist for sure.
+What I’m about to say is also not new, but it is something old given a new twist.
 Remember how the first few Final Fantasy games only leveled up what you used?
 Alliance Alive went back to that old school system and tweaked it.
 HP, SP, and weapon skill levels and increase randomly.
 Experience points or level ups, or numerous stats to juggle are a thing of the past.
 The game takes care of that, so the player only has to focus on ATT and DEF.

 How nice does that sound?

 All of the focus is placed on utilizing proper weapons.
-Some characters work well with certain weapons than others, but all types are available for anyone to use.
+Some characters work well with certain weapons than others, but all types are available to any party member.
 Properly equipping the right weapon and positioning your attacker, supporter, and defender is key to making fights sweet and short.
-And to top it all off, the game comes with a turbo mode to make grinding that much easier.
-Fighting every little enemy is a joy, which only makes my party, and my experience with the game that much better.
+Consistently fighting makes sure the characters rise in stats and abilities.
+Not to worry, though, the game comes with a turbo mode to make grinding faster paced.
+Fighting every little enemy is a joy, which only makes the party, and the player experience with the game, that much better.

-The world has much to explore.
-The open landscapes lead to plenty of discovery.
-The open sea holds many small islands, and older areas have a small amount of new content to find upon return.
-Running everywhere can be sad when everything isn’t accessible.
+Alliance’s world has much to explore.
+Large, open landscapes lead to plenty of discovery.
+The sea holds many small islands, and older areas have a small amount of new content to find upon return.
+Running everywhere is sad when parts are not accessible.
 One part of the map is completely unreachable before finishing another.
 It isn’t a deal breaker, since the scripted story had a lot of elements to keep me entertained.

-The party will split up occasionally, as the story progresses, offering a few different challenges like stealth, strategy, and contracting.
-One part involves taking part in a war.
+Sometimes your party splits up occasionally, as the story progresses, offering a few different challenges like stealth, strategy, and contracting.
+A particular moment involves taking part in a war.
 You choose how to split up your party, and decide to save people or stop advancements.
-The outcome remains the same overall, but the better effort yields good rewards.
-The puzzle elements do not feel thrown in nor overbearing, such as rearranging boxes and traversing multiple ladders up a tower.
+Whathever you decide, the game’s outcome remains the same overall, but the better effort yields good rewards.
+Puzzle elements do not feel thrown in nor overbearing, such as rearranging boxes and traversing multiple ladders up a tower.
 Traveling is hardly an issue, since they provide multiple mechanics to get around, such as a glider, a boat, and a bunny.
-The snow bunny is the best way to get around these days.
+Snow bunny is the best way to get around.

 Take that, Star Ocean 4!
 Snow bunny is best!!

 One other element I haven’t touched on is still important, and rounds out this game.
 Guilds.
 At first glance these guilds seem unnecessary, and a weird addition to the world.
-Why do they need a library guild, two rebel guilds, a sorcery guild, and a blacksmith guild?
-Why need a unionization at all?
-For uprising, right?
-And if the humans are unionizing, why do the Daemons allow it?
+Questions tend to come to mind such as:

-And in terms of extra content, Furyu made enough to add double the amount of time it takes to normally run through the game.
-A new game+ mode appears as well.
+I am overall satisfied continuing through the game and uncovering these mysteries piece by piece.
+As far as extra content goes, Furyu made enough to add double the amount of time it takes to normally run through the game.
+A new game+ mode unlocks as well.

-Alliance Alive is a great game.
-The return to form is a great breath of fresh air, and the story is enough to invest in.
-I could listen to the soundtrack all by itself and add it to my library.
-The charm of the locations, characters, humor, and heartfelt moments will make this RPG stand out.
+Alliance Alive is a great return to form, with a story wonderful enough to invest in.
+I can listen to the soundtrack all by itself.
+Charm oozes out of the locations, characters, humor, and heartfelt moments make this RPG stand out.
 If you didn’t pick this up for the 3DS, pick it up for the Switch, and do yourself a favor.

 Review copy provided by NIS America